Symfony

 Installation

-Install the SDK via Composer:
+Install the SDK and a PSR-18 HTTP client via Composer:

 1

-composer require botbye/botbye-php-sdk
+composer require botbye/botbye-php-sdk symfony/http-client nyholm/psr7

 Configuration